 - Circumcision: This is performed on boys eight days after birth.

 - Naming ceremony: This ceremony symbolizes the official entrance of girls into the Hasidic community.

 On the other hand, it is customary that until the age of three, children in Orthodox Jewish families do not cut their hair.
 This ceremony is called upsherin and marks the passage to another stage of life where one stops being a baby to become a child with a certain degree of independence.

 Go to Sander's Bakery at 159 Lee Avenue!
 They have a great variety of fresh produce at great prices.
 The cupcakes are my favorite.
 Yummy!

-6. What it is like to visit the Jewish Quarter of New York on Saturday
+6. How is the visit to the Jewish quarter of New York on Sabbath?

 That is why Fridays are a busy day in the community because they have to leave everything prepared so that on Saturday they do not have to do anything more than read sacred texts, sing and spend the day between the family and the synagogue.

 As it is a holiday, if your visit to Brooklyn coincides with the Sabbath you will be able to see firsthand how this special day is lived in South Williamsburg.
 You will see men and women on the streets dressed in their best clothes to go to synagogue.
-In addition, the streets and parks are often filled with children playing.
+In addition, the streets and parks are usually full of children playing.
 However, you will not have the opportunity to enter their stores as they will be closed.

 Eruv, the invisible thread

 As I said, during the Sabbath Jews are not allowed to do a lot of things that involve work or physical exertion so as not to contravene Jewish law.